 <>1919:German (Czech-born) political theorist Joseph Schumpeter published Soziologie des Imperialismus [CCC3,2:1089-1109]

-*1920:Shipov's death brought an end to a remarkable 20-year political career
+*1920:Shipov's death marked the end of a significant but now extinguished 20-year political career

 *--Klara Zetkin, Rosa Luxemburg, Karl Liebknecht, and Franz Mehring, Spartacist Manifesto [Gruber,1:104-14 | BPE:521-4]

-*1919ja15:Luxemburg and Liebknecht were arrested and murdered by Free Corps police on their way to jail [W]
+*1919ja15:Luxemburg and Liebknecht were arrested, On their way to jail, they were murdered by Free Corps police [W]

 <>1919ja10:fe04; German city Bremen declared self a Soviet Republic and survived 4 weeks

-1. 1919je28:Treaty of Versailles was settled on Germany, the first of the major treaties
+1. 1919je28:Treaty of Versailles was forced on Germany, the first of the major settlements

 2. 1919se10:Treaty of Saint-Germain was settled on Austria, setting free Poland, Czechoslovakia, Yugoslavia and Hungary as independent nation-states